jessicarush/react-notes/state.md

 ## Toggling a true/false value

-This is more of a plain old JavaScript note, rather that a React-specific note but it came up so I'm making a note of it.
+This is more of a plain old JavaScript reminder, rather that a React-specific tip but it came up so I'm making a note of it.

 When you want to toggle a state on and off, a very long way might be something like this;